mdjnewman/rotc/04-observability/04-01-prometheus/README.md

 kubectl -n grafana port-forward $(kubectl -n grafana get pod -l app.kubernetes.io/name=grafana -o jsonpath='{.items[0].metadata.name}') 3000:3000
 ```

-The dashboard should now be accessible at <http://localhost:3000>.
+The Grafana UI should now be accessible at <http://localhost:3000>.

-From here, select the dashboard called "swagger-stats dashboard release".
+From here, select the dashboard called "swagger-stats dashboard".

 You should now see live metrics coming from Prometheus!